 XGC Software Inc. Announces Execution of a Non-Binding Letter of Intent to Acquire IntelliGym Labs, an Israeli-Based Leader in Cognitive Enhancement

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- XGC Software Inc. (" XGC" or "Company") announced today that it has executed a non-binding letter of intent ("Letter of Intent”) to acquire IntelliGym Labs Ltd. (“IntelliGym”), a private company registered and based in Israel (the "Proposed Transaction").
-IntelliGym’s patented technology is based originally on simulations developed for Israeli Air Force pilots in research conducted by Professor Daniel Gopher of the Technion Institute of Technology in Israel.
+VANCOUVER, BC / ACCESSWIRE / January 6, 2023 / XGC Software Inc. (" XGC" or "Company") announced today that it has executed a non-binding letter of intent ("Letter of Intent") to acquire IntelliGym Labs Ltd. ("IntelliGym"), a private company registered and based in Israel (the "Proposed Transaction").
+IntelliGym's patented technology is based originally on simulations developed for Israeli Air Force pilots in research conducted by Professor Daniel Gopher of the Technion Institute of Technology in Israel.
 This technology platform has been repurposed for cognitive training and enhancement for athletes.

 IntelliGym is based on the notion of "Low Fidelity Simulation": where the computer-based game or task stimulates the same cognitive skills needed for the sport but without the visual resemblance.
 The players then trains their decision-making capabilities, awareness, and anticipation, making meaningful choices with respect to game-time performance.
 IntelliGym has launched a product for soccer players and a product for hockey players.
 IntelliGym has spent years working with the scientific community testing and researching the benefits of its cognitive training software with a major focus on players' performance and safety.
 IntelliGym is Official Cognitive Trainer of USA Hockey.